milovanderlinden/blackarch-site/_posts/2015-03-08-new-mirror.md

 ---
 layout: post
-title: New Turkey mirror added!
+title: Mirror in Turkey
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [linux.org.tr](http://linux.org.tr/) for becoming a mirror.